opendp/opendp/docs/source/user/constructors/index.rst

 you can think of constructors as higher-order functions:
 You call them to produce another function that you will then feed data.

-Constructors are organized into three modules:
+Constructors are organized into Transformations, Measurements and Combinators:

 .. toctree::